tkldh9999/ConsoleDINO/README.md

 The language is... well, C++, and it's definitely a much better language than C with a lot more features.

-Normally, people use cout, but for printing, I just used printf for simplicity.
+Normally, people use cout, but I just used printf for simplicity.

 Anyway... hope you all have fun!